where your thoughts became air (2017)

 "When a friend invited me to a party with “some labour activists” last fall, I did not imagine I would be spending my evening in the company of a crew of supermodels at a swanky East Village penthouse.
 Nor, for that matter, did I expect I’d be hanging out with Kalpona Akter—one of Bangladesh’s leading garment worker organizers.
 Also present were a handful of elderly New York Jews descended from the survivors of the Triangle Shirtwaist Factory, some members of the International Labor Rights Forum and a vivacious hostess whose connection to the event or anyone else there was unclear to me beyond her repeated declarations that she simply loved both “good parties” and “good causes”.
 This, however, was precisely the motley crew I discovered as I stepped out of the elevator into one of the more bewildering parties I’d been to in New York City."

-This piece is the introduction to a series of articles on solidarity in the 21st Century that I am curating as a contributing editor for the King's Review.
+This piece is the introduction to a series of articles on solidarity in the 21st Century that I curated for the King's Review.

 FIELD NOTES FROM FORT MCMURRAY (2013)